nakkaya/ferret/readme.md

 ## Building

-Ferret compiler compiles from Clojure to C++, and then invokes the GNU C++ compiler to produce binaries.
+Ferret compiler compiles from a subset of Clojure to C++, and then invokes the GNU C++ compiler to produce binaries.
 In order to compile a program either run,

     lein run -in prog.clj